Buyer's guide to a real estate transaction.

 Prepare to make an offer.
-Have the following items ready: earnest money deposit (EMD), pre-approval letter, proof of funds (POF) sufficient to cover your EMD and closing costs (approx. 3% and 1% respectively of the offered price), and the amount of down payment.
+Have the following items ready: earnest money deposit (EMD), pre-approval letter, proof of funds (POF) sufficient to cover your down payment and closing costs.
 Next, discuss the most important paragraphs and terms of the purchase agreement with your Realtor.
 Your Realtor should provide a written brief explanation of every paragraph in the California Association of Realtors (C.A.R.)
 Residential Purchase Agreement (form RPA).
 Some other purchase agreements are acceptable, but the RPA is used in 95% of all real estate transactions because it protects the buyer and seller, but mostly the buyer.
 Note on the EMD: It can be any amount up to 3% (3% of the purchase price is the maximum amount allowed by the State (per the liquidated damages clause in the RPA).
 However, the more the EMD the stronger the offer will be.
 Therefore, most buyers offer 3%.
 The EMD becomes part of your down payment, which will be due one or two days before close of escrow.

 Make an offer.
 After studying the comps and establishing an offered price, your Realtor will draft the offer and email a rough copy to you so you can make any corrections or changes.
 Upon your approval of the offer your Realtor will finalize the offer and email the final edition to you and all recipients for electronic signing and initialing (DocuSign or Digital Ink).